 - The practice reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group to secure improvements to services where these were identified.
-The practice worked with the CCG and the community matron to identify their patients who were at high risk of attending accident and emergency or having an unplanned admission to hospital.
-Care plans were developed to reduce the risk of unplanned admissions or A&E attendances. - Patients said they were able to make urgent appointments the same day. - Telephone consultations were available for working patients who could not attend during surgery hours or for those whose problem could be dealt with on the phone. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed that the practice responded quickly to issues raised.
-Learning from complaints was shared with staff and other stakeholders
+The practice worked with the CCG and the community matrons and district nurses to identify their patients who were at high risk of attending accident and emergency or having an unplanned admission to hospital.
+Care plans were developed to reduce the risk of unplanned admissions or A&E attendances. - Patients said they were able to make appointments the same day for urgent problems. - Telephone consultations were available for working patients who could not attend during surgery hours or for those whose problem could be dealt with on the phone. - The practice opened late for nurse and HCA appointments on Tuesday and Wednesday evenings.
+There was a plan to offer GP appointments to run alongside these. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed that the practice responded quickly to issues raised.
+Learning from complaints was shared with staff and other stakeholders. - The practice was working with Humber NHS Foundation Trust on a project called Withernsea Forward to review the services provided at the community hospital in Withernsea and in the surrounding area.
+The practice had arranged public events for people to discuss and share their ideas about what services they would like to see at the hospital and in the local area in the future to make the most of the local health facilities and services.